 Ways to bring balance to our sex hormones

 - Eating more Androgenic-Promoting Foods (Pine Nuts, Oysters, Broccoli, Raw Eggs, etc.)

 - Avoiding Hops (mainly in beer)

-INDDM is predominately caused by gluttony of varying degrees.
+Gluttony of varying degrees predominately causes Type 2 Diabetes.
 This is because all cells make a unique enzyme, HSD-1, short for 11-beta-hydroxysteroid-dehydrogenase-1.
 This enzyme acts as a local amplifier of cortisol even if the blood levels of cortisol remain normal or below-normal.
-The highest concentration of these enzymes is found in adipose cells, the liver and the brain.
+The highest concentration of these enzymes is found in adipose cells, the liver, and the brain.

 Ways to control cortisol levels in adipose-cells

 - Epimedium (Horny Goat Weed)

 - Vitamin C

 - Hiking or other long-slow endurance activates that utilize fat reserves